-Crayon Resiste Pictures: Draw a picture on a white paper using a white crayon before class begins.
-When you paint on the paper the paint will not adhere to the crayon wax.
+Draw a picture on a white paper using a white crayon before class begins.
+When you paint on the paper, the paint will not adhere to the crayon wax.
 A “hidden” picture appears.
 Click here for written and video instructions.

-Painting Pictures: Children love to express themselves by painting pictures.
+Children love to express themselves by painting pictures.
 They could paint a scene from the story or any character.
 I like to use “Tempera Paint” because it is washable when it gets on clothing.
-Buy paint from a craft shop or office supply store or make your own.
-There are lots of recipes and ideas for paint online.
-For example: http://fun.familyeducation.com/painting/recipes/37039.html
+Buy paint from a craft or office supply store, or make your own.
+There are lots of paint recipes online.
+Here’s an example at fun.familyeducation.com.

-Play Dough: There are lots of ways to use pliable dough.
-You can purchase play doh or make you own.
+There are lots of ways to use pliable dough.
+You can purchase Play-Doh or make your own.
 There are a number of recipes online.
+Here’s a selection from teachnet.com

-Relief Map: Provide a map showing the geographical area in the story (or older children can research their own).
+Provide a map showing the geographical area in the story (or older children can research their own).
 Use salt dough to make a map of the area.
 Include hills and valleys as in the map.
-Instructions for relief maps at http://www.squidoo.com/salt-dough-maps
+Here is an example at kidworldcitizen.org